 The Salt Lake Area Vocational School was established by the 1947 State Legislature in recognition of the serious shortage of trained industrial and craft workers in the State of Utah.
-The organization of the school was accomplished to consolidate and augment the various trade training interests and activities in the Salt Lake Metropolitan area.
-It was felt that trade training could be more effectively and economically sponsored through a single, state-supported school.
+The organization of the school was accomplished to consolidate and augment the various trade training interest and activities in the Salt Lake Metropolitan area.
+It was felt that trade training could be more effectively and economically sponsored through a single, State-supported school.
 School districts participating are: Davis, Granite, Jordan, Murray, Park City, Salt Lake City and Tooele.
-Although the bulk of the student body comes from the Salt Lake Metropolitan area, applicants are accepted from residents of all parts of the state.
+Although the bulk of the student body comes from the Salt Lake Metropolitan area, applicants are accepted from residents of all parts of the State.

 The school has steadily grown since it first opened its doors to students on September 1, 1948.
 Accumulative registration reports show that several thousand individuals have improved their earning ability by attending Utah's school of opportunity.
-The name of the school has been changed to Salt Lake Trade Technical Institute effective July 1, 1959.